 We provide Iridium airtime and airtime support to U.S. government and other authorized customers pursuant to a five-year EMSS contract executed in October 2013 and managed by DISA.
-The EMSS contract replaced our previous EMSS contract which we originally entered into in April 2008.
 Under the terms of this agreement, authorized customers utilize Iridium airtime services provided through the U.S. Department of Defense's, or DoD's, dedicated gateway.
-These services include unlimited global secure and unsecure voice, low and high-speed data, paging, broadcast and Distributed Tactical Communications System, or DTCS, services for an unlimited number of DoD and other federal subscribers.
-DTCS is a service that provides beyond-line-of-sight, netted tactical radio service for user-defined groups.
-The service fee under the EMSS contract is \$88 million per year for the remaining term.
+These services include unlimited global secure and unsecure voice, low and high-speed data, paging, broadcast, and Distributed Tactical Communications System, or DTCS, services for an unlimited number of DoD and other federal subscribers.
+The service fee under the EMSS contract is fixed at \$88 million per year for the remainder of the term, and is not based on subscribers or usage, allowing an unlimited number of users access to existing services.
+The EMSS contract expires in October 2018, although based on federal acquisition regulations, the government has the ability to unilaterally extend for an additional six months.
+We have begun discussions with the U.S. government on a new EMSS contract, which we expect to enter into later in 2018 or in 2019.